The Keys to Happiness and Well-Being Are Within All of Us

 - Categorize the goals financial, health, spiritual, family, personal, etc. Write it all down.

-- Once you have your list, go through them and put a checkmark next to the ones you want completed within 1 year.
+- Once you have your list, go through them and put a checkmark next to the ones you want to be completed within 1 year.
 Focus only on these from this point forward.